axolotl-chat/axolotl/docs/INSTALL.md

 `clickable build --libs nodejs_deps`

-To build axolotls rust backend execute:
+To build crayfish execute:

-`clickable build --libs backend`
+`clickable build --libs crayfish`

 The app is built by running:

-`clickable`

-This also transfers the click package to the Ubuntu Touch Phone.
+`clickable build`

+The app is installed on device by running:

+`clickable install`

 Remember to add `--arch <arch_of_your_mobile>` (i.e. `--arch arm64`) to the above three commands when building for you mobile device.

 **Run**

 `clickable launch` to run axolotl on your mobile device or `clickable desktop` to run it on your pc.

 Clickable supports a few different parameters.
 For example, `clickable launch logs` to start signal and get logging output.